-Opcodes contain two flags: 'goto' and 'test.'
-The PME maintains a Boolean indicator called the 'test indicator,' which is initially set (on).
+The action group specifies what action may be performed when the rule is executed.
+Opcodes contain two flags: 'goto' and 'test', as detailed in the table below.
 Execution begins with rule 1, the first in the rule set.
 It proceeds as follows:

-- If the test indicator is on: - Perform the test, i.e. AND the attribute value with the mask and compare it with the value. - If these are equal the test has succeeded; perform the rule's action (below). - If the test fails execute the next rule in the rule set. - If there are no more rules in the rule set, return from the match() function indicating failure. - If the test indicator is off, or the test (above) succeeded: Set the test indicator to this rule's test flag value.
-Determine the next rule to execute. - If the opcode has its goto flag set, its parameter value specifies the number of the next rule.

-Opcodes which don't have their goto flags set either determine the next rule in special ways (Return), or they terminate execution (Ignore, Fail, Count, CountPkt).
+- If the test indicator is true: - Perform the test, i.e. AND the attribute value with the mask and compare it with the value. - If these are equal the test has succeeded; perform the rule's action (below). - If the test fails execute the next rule in the rule set. - If there are no more rules in the rule set, return from the match() function indicating NoMatch. - If the test indicator is false, or the test (above) succeeded: Set the test indicator to this opcode's test flag value.
+Determine the next rule to execute. - If the opcode has its goto flag set, its parameter value specifies the number of the next rule. - Opcodes which don't have their goto flags set either determine the next rule in special ways (Return), or they terminate execution (Ignore, NoMatch, Count, CountPkt).
 Perform the action.

 The PME maintains two 'history' data structures.
 The first, the 'return' stack, simply records the index (i.e. 1-origin rule number) of each Gosub rule as it is executed; Return rules pop their Gosub rule index.
+Note that when the Ignore, NoMatch, Count and CountPkt actions are performed, PME execution is terminated regardless of whether the PME is executing a subroutine ('return' stack is nonempty) or not.

-The second, the 'pattern' queue, is used to save information for later use in building a flow key.
-A flow key is built by zeroing all its attribute values, then copying attribute and mask information from the pattern stack in the order it was enqueued.
+The second data structure, the 'pattern' queue, is used to save information for later use in building a flow key.
+A flow key is built by zeroing all its attribute values, then copying attribute number, mask and value information from the pattern queue in the order it was enqueued.